 Bernheim Arboretum and Research Forest celebrated their 90th birthday by having Danish artist Thomas Dambo constructs three giant structures throughout the Arboretum.
 Guests will enjoy meeting these three friendly forest giants as they explore nature trails in the area.

-Fun Day Trips From Cincinnati
+Fun Day Trip Ideas From Cincinnati